wilfred11/iv/README.md

 #### Using linear regression and derivatives

-Another way to calculate the effect is using derivatives and linear regression lines.
+Another way to calculate the effect is using derivatives of linear regression lines' functions.

 To calculate the regression lines for columns voucher and education, and voucher and income.

+**calculating linear regression**

 `res_v_e = stats.linregress(data["voucher"], data["education"])`

 `res_v_i = stats.linregress(data["voucher"], data["income"])`

 The values for these regression lines will be used to setup formulas for the lines.

+**calculating derivatives**

 Sympy is a python package which allows to calculate derivatives for formulas.

 `from sympy import symbols, diff`